Spectral Sequences in String Topology: Examples

 We have $E^2(LM, MU)_{pq} = H_p(LM)\otimes MU_*(pt)$.
 By \ref{mult}, the above isomorphisms

 hold now also multiplicatively.
-Thereby, we can conclude an analogous isomorphism for every Landweber exact homology theory.
+Thereby, we can conclude an analogous isomorphism for all mentioned homology theories.

-In the light of the physical interest in equivariant index theory on the free loop space, it would be exciting to extend these calculations to the equivariant $K$-theory of free loop spaces.
+In the light of the physical interest in equivariant index theory on the free loop space, it would be exciting to extend these calculations to the $S^1$-equivariant K-theory of free loop spaces.